blockonomics/woocommerce-plugin/README.md

 - **Segwit compatibility** enables the lowest transaction fees possible
 - All major HD wallets, such as Trezor, Ledger Nano S, Blockchain.info and Mycelium are supported
 - Supports **all major fiat currencies**
 - Complete checkout process happens within your website/theme
+- **Privacy friendly** - Customer order information remains private to your shop and is never submitted to Blockonomics
+- Callbacks to TOR websites supported

 ## Installation ##